-The readjustment of the red giant to a horizonal branch star takes about 2 My after the He core flash (Kelvin Helmholtz time for the hydrogen envelope)
+The readjustment of the red giant to a horizontal branch star takes about 2 My after the He core flash (Kelvin Helmholtz time for the helium core.)

 Evolutionary track on an H - R diagram for a 1-solar-mass star (Population I).